-Nevertheless, due to the broad definition of ‘merger’ under the Law, even the acquisition of less than a quarter of any of the above-mentioned rights may constitute a merger, under certain circumstances.
+Nevertheless, owing to the broad definition of ‘merger’ under the Law, even the acquisition of less than a quarter of any of the above-mentioned rights may constitute a merger, under certain circumstances.

 Mergers involving foreign parties

-The Law will apply to a merger involving a foreign party if at least two of the merging parties meet the conditions of the nexus test, set forth in the ICA’s Merger Guidelines (the Guidelines):
+The Law will apply to a merger involving a foreign party if at least two of the merging parties meet the conditions of the nexus test, set forth in the ICA’s Merger Guidelines (the Guidelines), namely:

-- if a foreign company is registered in Israel – in such circumstances the Law applies explicitly;
+- if a foreign company is registered in Israel – in this circumstance, the Law applies explicitly;

 - if a foreign company has a ‘merger affiliation’ with an Israeli company.
 According to the Guidelines, a merger transaction between a foreign company (affiliated with an Israeli company) and an Israeli company creates an indirect merger between the two Israeli companies.
-The Guidelines provide that when a foreign company holds more than a quarter of any of the above-mentioned rights (ie, the nominal value of the issued share capital, the voting power, the power to appoint more than a quarter of the directors or participation in more than a quarter of the profits) in an Israeli company, it will be viewed as a party to any merger transaction involving the foreign company; and
+The Guidelines provide that when a foreign company holds more than a quarter of any of the above-mentioned rights in an Israeli company (ie, the nominal value of the issued share capital, the voting power, the power to appoint more than a quarter of the directors or participation in more than a quarter of the profits), it will be viewed as a party to any merger transaction involving the foreign company; and

 Thresholds for filing